-Wisconsin-based ShopKo to close remaining stores in June
+Wisconsin-based Shopko to close remaining stores in June

 CEO Russ Steinhorst says in a statement "this is not the outcome that we had hoped for when we started our restructuring efforts."

-ShopKo began with a store in Green Bay in 1962.
+Shopko began with a store in Green Bay in 1962.